ForkHR/forkhr-website/README.md

-# Emplorex Website
+# ForkHR Website

-Welcome to the Emplorex website repository!
-This repository contains the source code and assets for the Emplorex main website.
+Welcome to the ForkHR website repository!
+This repository contains the source code and assets for the ForkHR main website.

 ## License

-Emplorex Inc. &copy; 2024 - All rights reserved
+ForkHR Inc. &copy; 2024 - All rights reserved